Uni.lu SnT - Interdisciplinary Centre for Security, Reliability and Trust

 CORE BUSINESS

-The Centre has undergone a rapid development since its launch in 2009; recruiting top scientists, launching over 140 EU and ESA projects, protecting and licensing IP, launching six spin-offs, and creating a dynamic interdisciplinary research environment with some 480 people.
+The Centre has undergone rapid development since its launch in 2009; recruiting top scientists, launching over 160 EU and ESA projects, protecting and licensing IP, launching six spin-offs, and creating a dynamic interdisciplinary research environment with over 550 people.

 PRODUCTS & SERVICES

-Space exploration and the Earth-orbit space economy are creating entirely new markets.
-Our expertise in satellite communications, autonomous systems, orbital and planetary robotics, small satellites, space systems design and mission-critical software makes us the ideal center of excellence to support Luxembourg’s commitment to space exploration and in-situ resource utilisation (ISRU).
+Our expertise in satellite communications, autonomous systems, orbital and planetary robotics, small satellites, space systems design and verification & validation of mission-critical software makes us the ideal centre of excellence to support Luxembourg’s commitment to space sustainability.

 TECHNICAL MEANS

-We have five space labs: Concurrent Design Facility, Cubsat Lab, Lunalab, Zero-Gravity-Lab, Satcom Lab.
+We have 7 space labs: Concurrent Design Facility, CubeSat Lab, Luna Lab, Zero-G Lab, 6GSPACE Lab, QCI Lab and the Radar Lab.
 Our technical expertise covers a wide range of capabilities:

 • Ground station development